waggle-sensor/waggle/user_documentation/tutorial.md

 ## Install softwares

 ### Wagman firmware installation
-In order to manage nodecontroller and extension_node, Wagman has to run its management program.
+In order to manage nodecontroller and extension_node, wagman has to run its management program.
 Download the latest firmware [here] (black:) to your computer.

 Unzip the firmware: